dennyzhang/challenges-chef/README.md

 - Requirements:
 ```
 1. Test 2 nodes jenkins cluster deployment in docker
-2. Verify the deployment
+2. Use Jenkinsfile to configure Jenkins
-3. Support deploy to both docker and EC2
+3. Define Jenkins pipeline
 ```
 - See more: [Scenario-303](./Scenario-303)
 - TODO